Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Characterizing Data Prefetching

 In general, we believe that Observation 1 should be valid on all Intel processors that support \texttt{PREFETCHW}, and Observation 2 should be valid on most of them.
-Note that all 1st/2nd/3rd Generation Intel Xeon Scalable Processors and Intel Core i7/i9 processors (other than the early generations) support \texttt{PREFETCHW}.
+Note that all 1st/2nd/3rd Generation Intel Xeon Scalable processors and most Intel Core i7/i9 processors (other than the early generations before Broadwell) support \texttt{PREFETCHW}.

-\section{Prefetch-based Covert Channel Attacks}
+\section{Prefetch-Based Covert Channel Attacks}

-Based on the observations in Section~\ref{characterization}, we build two covert channel attacks: Prefetch+Load and Prefetch+Prefetch.
-In this section, we first introduce the threat model, then discuss about the detail of each attack.
+Based on the observations in Section~\ref{characterization}, we build two cache covert channel attacks: Prefetch+Load and Prefetch+Prefetch.
+In this section, we first introduce the threat model, then discuss the details of each attack.